How to Use Conveyors to Increase Warehouse Ergonomics

 Use portable conveyors that can be moved into position wherever needed

-Portable conveyors like skatewheel sections on casters or flexible conveyor are good for ergonomics, since they can be positioned at the point of work to reduce the amount of manual handling.
-The flexibility of these solutions is often utilized at shipping or receiving docks, where they can be adapted to needs as they arise.
-It’s very easy to move these conveyors to points where loads might otherwise be handled.
+Portable conveyors like skatewheel sections on casters or flexible conveyor are good for ergonomics, since you can position them at the point of work to reduce the amount of manual handling.
+This flexibility is often useful at shipping or receiving docks, where these solutions can adapt to needs as they arise.
+It’s very easy to move these conveyors to points where workers might otherwise handle loads manually.

 Convey pallets rather than other movement methods